 I am choosing a different path than many of the moms I know for my pregnancy and birthing intentions, and I was at a loss for where to go for information that would be relevant to me.
 I wanted to be empowered for well-rounded informed consent by weighing the pros and cons of all the options, and potential interventions.
 And I wanted this information now– not once I was faced with the decision in an urgent setting.
 Doing my own research has been incredibly empowering and so I am sharing with you my recommendation for the five best books for a natural pregnancy and birth.

-There is a whole lot of advice doled out to pregnant ladies.
+There is a whole lot of advice doled out to those who are pregnant.
 Allow me add to it!
-I have appreciated all the tips, and highlights (and endured way too many lowlights-- why do people insist on telling a preggo the horrors of their birth experience???).
+I have appreciated all the tips, and highlights (and endured way too many lowlights — why do people insist on telling a preggo the horrors of their birth experience???).
 What I have been most grateful for were the books that were recommended to me.

 As has been my way for the last ten years, getting armed with as much relevant information as possible and then making the choices that make the most sense for me has been my approach throughout my pregnancy and in setting my birthing intentions.

 I recognize that there is no sure thing in how nature progresses.
 I know that reading about peaceful and calm birth stories in no way ensures that I will have one.
 And to be honest, I can’t read (or watch) birthing stories.
 They all make me incredible uncomfortable.

 What I can say with absolute confidence is that being armed with knowledge, and knowing what is possible, has eliminated my fears of birth and that itself is worth every little bit of effort I have made.

 Pre-Conception Reading (and Planning)